followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/showAllDayPanel.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether or not the "All-day" panel is visible.
+Specifies the "All-day" panel's visibility.
+Setting this option to **false** hides the panel along with the all-day appointments.
 <!--/shortDescription-->

 <!--fullDescription-->